obsqrbtz/obsqrbtz-space/src/lib/posts/nixos_init.md

 ## Preface

 As an average Arch enjoyer I've been a bit confused after installing NixOS and not being able to simply install stuff as usual.
+Below are some notes on configuring NixOS in the reproducible manner.

 ## Install NixOS